-Unfortunately while Jarre’s script for “Tombstone” is a classic, as a first-time director he was totally out of his element, as this Entertainment Weekly article ahead of the film’s 1993 release makes clear.
+Unfortunately, while Jarre’s script for “Tombstone” is an all-time classic, as a first-time director he was totally out of his element, as this Entertainment Weekly article ahead of the film’s 1993 release makes clear.
 When it was obvious it wasn’t working out, Jarre was replaced by George P. Cosmatos, who had previously directed Sylvester Stallone in “Rambo: First Blood Part 2” and “Cobra.”
 At the time it was known that Russell had taken over a lot of behind-the-scenes duties even with Cosmatos on set in order to get the film back on track, but in a 2006 interview with True West magazine he revealed that for all intents and purposes “Tombstone” is a Kurt Russell-directed film:

 “I said to George [Cosmatos], ‘I’m going to give you a shot list every night, and that’s what’s going to be.’
 I’d go to George’s room, give him the shot list for the next day, that was the deal.
 ‘George I don’t want any arguments.
 This is what it is.
 This is what the job is.’”

 And in a way we can thank Russell’s “Tango & Cash” and “Guardians” co-star Stallone for the idea, as Russell said Sly told him he had done the same thing on the set of “First Blood Part 2;” i.e. essentially calling the shots on set, with Cosmatos serving as a “ghost director.”
-(Perhaps Russell got the idea to reach out to Sly from Frank Stallone, who makes his second-straight appearance in a movie covered this week after “Staying Alive,” this time as an unfortunate card shark who is on the receiving end of Holliday’s blade after calling him a cheat).
+(Perhaps Russell got the idea to reach out to Sly from Frank Stallone, who makes his second-straight appearance in a movie covered this week after “Staying Alive,” this time as a card shark who is on the unfortunate receiving end of Holliday’s blade after calling him a cheat).

 Even after getting the director issue under control, Russell and the producers also had to work on cutting down Jarre’s script, which apparently necessitated excising substantial scenes for co-stars like Elliott and Paxton.
-But while it’s possible the original script could have been an even better version of “Tombstone” if filmed as originally written, it’s just as likely that the final product benefitted from cutting out the fat and focusing on the most interesting aspect of Wyatt Earp, his unlikely friendship with alcoholic gambler Doc Holliday.
+But while it’s possible the original script could have been an even better version of “Tombstone” if filmed as originally written, it’s just as likely that the final product benefitted from cutting out the fat and focusing on the most interesting aspect of Wyatt Earp: his unlikely friendship with alcoholic gambler Doc Holliday.

 (As a counterpoint, just look at Costner’s 3-hour-plus flop “Wyatt Earp,” which is a perfectly good film in its own right but gets so bogged down showing every aspect of Earp’s life before we actually get to the story of “Tombstone” that we forget why the hell this guy was supposed to be so interesting.
 It’s like if they did a movie about Robin Hood but barely focused on the aspects that make him an appealing character.
 Oh wait I forgot, Ridley Scott and Russell Crowe actually did make that version.)

-But while some of the actors may have gotten short shrift in the final product, the fact is that the film is perfectly cast and that just having Sam Elliott or Powers Booth in a role does most of the heavy lifting in establishing who that character is (for instance I like the weirdly self-conscious way Booth’s Curly Bill always laughs at his own jokes, as if even he knows he’s not as charming as he thinks he is).
+But while some of the actors may have gotten short shrift in the final product, the fact is that the film is perfectly cast, and that just having Sam Elliott or Powers Booth in a role does most of the heavy lifting in establishing who that character is (for instance I like the weirdly self-conscious way Booth’s Curly Bill always laughs at his own jokes, as if even he knows he’s not as charming as he thinks he is).
 Plus the film is chock full of some of the most memorable dialogue ever captured on celluloid: